-Here's an interesting section from Hola's security and privacy FAQ:
+Here's an interesting section from Hola's FAQ:

-"Hola’s architecture allows Hola to see the origin and destination of each request, thus if our network was abused, the abuser's information may be passed on to the authorities.
-This makes Hola unattractive to abusers.
-Some VPN networks ... don't see both ends of the connection, and are therefore much more attractive for these uses."
+"Hola VPN regularly monitors the consumer network for traces of misuse or security breaches.
+In addition, architecture modifications allow Hola VPN to see the origin of each request, thus if a cybercriminal were to use the Hola VPN network, the cybercriminal’s information may be passed on to the authorities.
+This makes Hola VPN un-attractive to abusers.
+Some VPN networks don't see both ends of the connection, and are therefore much more attractive for these uses."